kerns/commander-v/README.md

 ## Usage

 1. In the VSC explorer sidebar, hold down `Ctrl` (Windows) or `Cmd` (Mac) and select multiple files
-2. Right-click on one of the selected files and choose `Commander V` from the context menu
+2. Right-click on one of the selected files and choose `Commander V` from the context menu – or use the keyboard shortcut `Shift + Cmd + V` to trigger Commander V on the active tab
 3. The content of the selected files with an ASCII tree view of your project is merged and added to your clipboard

 ## Configuration